Punk ideologies: Islam

 Taqwacore is a punk subgenre, many of whose members are Muslim artists who live in the West.

 Liberalism

 Liberal punks were in the punk subculture from the beginning and are mostly on the liberal left.
-Notable liberal punks (second wave, mid-1990s to 2000s) include: Fat Mike of NOFX, Ted Leo, Green Day, Crashdog, Dropkick Murphys, Hoxton Tom McCourt, Jared Gomes of Hed PE, Tim Armstrong of Rancid and Tim McIlrath of Rise Against.
+Notable liberal punks (second wave, mid-1990s to 2000s) include: Bad Religion, Fat Mike of NOFX, Ted Leo, Green Day, Crashdog, Dropkick Murphys, Hoxton Tom McCourt, Jared Gomes of Hed PE, Tim Armstrong of Rancid and Tim McIlrath of Rise Against.
 Liberal ideologies in punk music are most notably found in the lyrical content of these songs.
 While viewpoints typically associated with liberals (such as being anti-war) can be seen within the lyrical content of some punk songs, they are also sometimes endorsed by musicians in public statements and interviews as well.
 Some liberal punks also participated in the Rock Against Bush movement in the mid-2000s, in support of the Democratic Party candidate John Kerry.

+National Bolshevism

+Various punks, mainly in Russia, have espoused National Bolshevik ideology.
+Yegor Letov, of the band Grazhdanskaya Oborona, was a member of the National Bolshevik Party, as were Russian musicians Oleg Sudakov and Nataliya Medvedeva.
+Dutch punk rock band Brigade M has also promoted National Bolshevik ideology through their subject matter.